trailsangha/trailsangha.github.io/pages/home.md

 ![Cam with Rakusu]({{ '/assets/img/cam-rakusu-small.jpg' | relative_url }}){: .rounded .m-auto height="300"}

-I see the trail as a perfect place for Zen practice, and thru-hiking as a Western equivalent of a wandering retreat.
+I see the trail as a perfect place for Zen practice, and thru-hiking as a Western equivalent of wandering retreat.

 I took the precepts with Barry Magid, and I prefer a psychologically minded Zen practice along the lines of Joko Beck and the Ordinary Mind Zen School.